Home Autographs

 The movie Metropolis is very remarkable in many respects.

-Together with the huge sceneries which were built as high as two meters, some such as the gigantic heart machine for the production of the energy or the sport stadium for the youth were built in life size.
+Together with the huge sceneries which were built as high as two meters, some such as the gigantic heart machine for the production of the energy were built in life size.

 Also for the making of the imitated human Fritz Lang reached deep into the trick box.
 Fascinating electronic rings like glorioles slid up and down along the roboter and conjured up a nightmarish scenario on the screen.